 When and Where to Use Capital Letters? – Rules of Capitalisation with Examples

 Not many languages have the concept of using capital letters.
 The English language, however, has capital letters and small letters, and there are specific rules to direct the users of the language on how and where to use them.
-To make your learning easier, here are the rules of capitalisation along with examples to show you how each rule is applied.
+To make learning easier, here are the rules of capitalisation along with examples to show you how each rule is applied.

 Rule 1: Capital Letters in the Beginning of a Sentence

 The first and foremost rule of capitalisation is the mandatory use of capital letters to start a sentence.
 All you need to remember is that every time you start a new sentence, irrespective of what part of speech the first word is and which punctuation mark (full stop/question mark/exclamation mark) is used at the end of the sentence, make sure you start with a capital letter.